E-Spin-lab/NCBI-metadata-parser/README.md

 ## Requirements

-The python script utilizes the following python libraries: argparse, biopython, and panda
+- The python script utilizes the following python libraries: argparse, biopython, and panda
+- The script requires internet connectivity for NCBI API calls
+- Some metadata may not be available for all accession numbers

 ## Usage